HPGN: Hybrid Priors-Guided Network for Compressed Low-Light Image Enhancement: Experiments

 \subsection{Datasets and Experimental Settings}

 We use LOLv1\cite{retinexnet}, LOLv2-real\cite{lolv2}, and LOLv2-syn\cite{lolv2} as our benchmark datasets.
 We randomly control the QF parameters of JPEG compression for both the training and test datasets.
-To evaluate the effectiveness of our proposed model, we randomly generated QF on the LOLv1 dataset and applied specified JPEG compression based on these values, resulting in a new dataset called LOLv1-randomQF.
+To evaluate the effectiveness of our proposed model, we randomly generate QF on the LOLv1 dataset and applied specified JPEG compression based on these values, resulting in a new dataset called LOLv1-randomQF.
 As recommended in \cite{capformer}, JPEG-compressed images with a QF of 80 offer a good balance between storage efficiency and visual quality; thus, QF=80 is adopted in the experiment.
-The number of RMRBs and MRBs was set to 4 and 2.
+The number of RMRBs and MRBs is set to 4 and 2.
+All experiments are conducted on a single NVIDIA GeForce RTX 2080Ti GPU using PyTorch.
+For training hyperparameters (e.g., optimizer, learning rate, and batch size), we follow the exact settings of MIRNetv2~\cite{mirnetv2} to ensure optimal convergence.

 For fairness, we retrain the models on the JPEG-compressed low-light dataset for both single low-light and compressed image enhancement tasks.
 Additionally, since this is a joint task, we include a comparison with a cascading decompression and low-light enhancement method.
-Performance of models is evaluated using the PSNR and SSIM metrics \cite{psnrssim}.
+Performance of models is evaluated using the PSNR and SSIM metrics.